Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 The math is the problem.

-House incumbents who run almost always win - in 2024, 97 percent of congressional incumbents who sought another term were re-elected1.
-And the people who’d have to vote a term-limits amendment through are the exact people it would throw out.
-An amendment needs two-thirds of both chambers, or 34 states applying for a convention, and then 38 states to ratify.
+When members of Congress run again, they almost always win.
+In 2024, 97 percent of the ones who ran kept their seats.1 And the only people who can pass term limits are the same people it would kick out.
+Changing the Constitution takes two-thirds of both chambers, or 34 states asking for a convention, then 38 states to sign off.

-That doesn’t mean the fight isn’t worth having.
-It means I’m not going to lie to you about where it gets won.
-It does not get won with one more bill that dies in committee.
-It gets won by making term limits something every candidate has to answer for, every cycle, whether they want to or not.
-That work starts now, in this campaign, in 17 counties.
-It does not need Congress to go first.
+That doesn’t mean the fight isn’t worth it.
+It means I won’t lie to you about where it gets won.
+It doesn’t get won with one more bill that dies in committee.
+It gets won by making every candidate answer for it, every election, whether they want to or not.
+That starts now, in this campaign, in 17 counties.
+It doesn’t need Congress to go first.

 The pledge